AusterweilLab/AusterweilLab.github.io/readme.md

 Jekyll is particular about how files are organized, and so if you have locally hosted resources, such as images, you'll need to put them in a special place: `[projects|news]/assets/[post_name]/`.
 Then you'll need to reference those files in your post.

-So, for example, of my post was in `/_posts/projects/2017-4-15-sample.md`, I would put my resources in `/projects/assets/sample/`.
+So, for example, if my post was in `/_posts/projects/2017-4-15-sample.md`, I would put my resources in `/projects/assets/sample/`.

 To make things a little easier, you can define the location of the page resources in your YAML frontmatter: